mingzhaogu/holler/README.md

 }
 ```

 Once a user submits a message (or sticker/gif), a jQuery `$.ajax POST request` is sent to the backend, creating the message.
-The created message is then broadcasted back to the Redux frontend, and an action is dispatched to update the conversations and messages slices of state.
+The created message is then broadcasted back to the Redux frontend.
+Any user subscribed to the chatroom will be able to see the chat live update.

 ``` ruby
 class MessageCreationEventBroadcastJob < ApplicationJob